-View 1.
-From the High Street Across Otmoor
+Figure 2.
+View from the High Street Across Otmoor

-2. To the north west at the end of Church Street the field that is now used as a playing field for the school, shown encircled in the map below is excluded to protect views across Otmoor and from development and retain the field for school use.
+2. To the north west at the end of Church Street the field that is now used as a playing field for the school, shown encircled in Map 3 below is excluded to protect views across Otmoor and from development and retain the field for school use.
 It is not possible to take photographs from the field itself as it is used by the school, but this view is adjacent to it taken from the public footpath and the views are similar.